Michaelmvv/OpToggle/README.md

 Perms
 =====

-The only permision node is: optoggle.toggle
+optoggle.toggle

-If a player has it they can toggle their op status
+	If a player has this they can toggle their op status

+optoggle.update
+	this allows a player to check for updates

 Download
 ========